mansuedei/epam-lab-node-js/README.md

 This is a simple project designed for learning and getting acquainted with Node.js features.

+## How to deploy the app

+Clone the app files in the folder of your choice by running `git clone git@github.com:mansuedei/epam-lab-node-js.git`.
+Then, run `npm install` to install all dependencies needed for the app to work.

 ## HW0: How to run a test web server

 Run `node index.js` for a web server.
 Navigate to `http://localhost:3000/`.